ansible-collections/community.aws/docs/community.aws.iam_server_certificate_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The path to, or content of the certificate body in PEM encoded format.</div>
+                        <div>The content of the certificate body in PEM encoded format.</div>
-                        <div>If the parameter is not a file, it is assumed to be content.</div>
-                        <div>Passing a file name is deprecated, and support will be dropped in version 4.0.0 of this collection.</div>
                 </td>
             </tr>
             <tr>